(This post has been updated on October 15th, 2022)

 Where To Stay In Tofino

 There are many amazing places to stay in Tofino!
-From inexpensive Airbnb’s to splurge-worthy, we’ll share some of our favorite accommodations in Tofino to check out.
+From inexpensive Airbnb’s to splurge-worthy resorts, we’ll share some of our favorite accommodations in Tofino to check out.

 Vacation Rentals in Tofino

 Between private homes and cabins, there are so many ways to stay in a vacation rental in Tofino, almost as if you were living among the neighborhoods!
 Berty and I were able to book a really inexpensive room in a home walkable from downtown Tofino this way.
 Here are some suggestions:

 Beach Lodges in Tofino